coco-2000/WP11_TiMeS/README.md

 # TiMeS_WP11
-The goal is to give longitudinal of behavioral inter-domains interactions in stroke patients from the TiMeS cohort.
+The goal is to give longitudinal assessment of behavioral inter-domains interactions in stroke patients from the TiMeS cohort.

 ## Folder and files